gaehlerm/SoftwareEngineering/README.md

 ## Single line complexity

 A frequent topic is the amount of logic in a single line of code.
 There are very different opinions.
 On one side we have Linus Thorwalds.
 In the Linux kernel the maximum line length is 80 characters, using the C programming language.
 It is absolutely impossible to write more than one or maybe two operations on a single line of code.
 Try it yourself.
-It is really worth wirting such code once in a while.
+It is really worth writing such code once in a while.
 You will learn quite something about how code can look like.

 On the other end of the spectrum are some python programmers.
 It seems like adding as much logic as possible on a single line would be a sport.
 Very honestly, I think this is a pretty bad habit.
 You don’t gain anything by saving lines of code.
 At the same time every single line becomes increasingly convoluted.
 You won’t understand it anymore.
 And it's thus banned by the google style guide. // https://google.github.io/styleguide/pyguide.html section 2.7